samuki/ai/README.md

-# Implementions of Machine Learning algorithms from scratch
+# My personal implementions of popular algorithms and Machine Learning techniques